 Although your home is new to you, it has a history that you don’t know about.
 As the title is passed from owner to owner, a chain is created.
 And if there is one chink in that chain, such as errors in documents or name omissions, it can lead to issues during closing.
 This can be a major headache that could lengthen the sales process.

 The most common title issues our NEPA team handles include the following:

-- Unknown liens: the prior owners of your home might not have paid their bills on time or at all.
-When this happens creditors can place liens on the property.
+- Unknown liens: The prior owners of your home might not have paid their bills on time or at all.
+When this happens, creditors can place liens on the property.
 It’s possible that once the home is turned over to you, creditors start contacting you.

-- Forged documents: it’s not uncommon for you to come across documents that have been forged.
+- Forged documents: It’s not uncommon for you to come across documents that have been forged.
 A title or deed could be signed illegally by someone who is pretending to be someone else.
-Once this is recorded with the county clerk is it part of the record.
+Once this is recorded with the county clerk, it is part of the record.

 How Title Issues of a House Can Hurt Your Sale

 The usual process for transferring a title can take about two weeks; but if an issue arises, this can take much longer to complete.
 First, a title professional will do a thorough search and examination of the title such as examining the public records to determine who owns the property as well as search for any liens, levies, or other legal issues with the home.
 If errors are found during the search, only a costly solution may be the key to getting the issue resolved.
 For example, if there is a lien on the home, the agent must work with the lien holder to get a statement of payment or arrange a way to pay off the lien.
 That may mean more money will be coming out of your pocket.